ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 ### Data: Key features

 - "It's Graphs All the Way Down"
-- [Specification](https://github.com/facebook/graphql) and Reference Implementation developed by Facebook
+- [Specification](https://github.com/facebook/graphql) and Reference Implementation from Facebook
-- Schema-driven development
+- Schema-driven development: data and operations
-- Query and Mutation
+- Two kinds of operation: Query and Mutation
-- Client friendly
+- Client friendly: self-describing enabling introspection

 Note:

-GraphQL was developed by Facebook to cope with the need for more flexibility and efficiency! specification and Reference Implementation developped by Facebook A contract is established between the consumers and the provider in the form of a schema Defines datatypes, queries and mutations
+GraphQL was developed by Facebook to cope with the need for more flexibility and efficiency Specification and Reference Implementation developped and maintained by Facebook Different implementations including
+A contract is established between the consumers and the provider in the form of a schema Defines datatypes, queries and mutations
 A single endpoint to serve all queries and mutations